gbmhunter/blog/content/posts/2020/08-31-august-2020-updates/index.md

 * Added a section on {{% link text="Split-Gate MOSFETs to the MOSFET page" src="/electronics/components/transistors/mosfets#split-gate-mosfets" %}}.

 * Adding a section on {{% link text="stacking and concatenation to the Numpy page" src="/programming/languages/python/numpy" %}}.

+* Added a new page on {{% link text="Inferential Statistics" src="/mathematics/statistics/inferential-statistics" %}}.

+* Added information to the {{% link text="Component Package page about leadframes" src="/pcb-design/component-packages#leadframes" %}}.